Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Choosing the Right Pallet Type for Your Shipment

 Picking the right pallet for your shipment starts with determining what pallet size you need.
-The ideal standard pallet dimensions vary based on what goods you’re shipping and what region you’re in, but it should be a size from one of the charts above to meet area standards.
+The ideal standard pallet dimensions vary based on the goods you’re shipping and the region you’re in, but they should be a size listed in one of the charts above to meet area standards.

 How to Prepare and Ship a Pallet

-If you choose to strap your pallets, you should use at least two straps and feed them through the forks on the pallet.
-Once you finish, double-check to make sure straps are securely tightened or ratcheted for an optimal secure fit.
+If you choose to strap your pallets, use at least two straps and feed them through the pallet forks.
+Once you finish, double-check that the straps are securely tightened or ratcheted for an optimal fit.

 Perhaps you prefer to shrink-wrap your pallet.
 If so, wrap around your pallets at least five times, and go tightly enough that the shipment feels like one solid piece when you’re done.